Retrolisthesis Explained: When a Vertebra Slips Backward on MRI

 - Spondylosis vs. Spondylolisthesis vs. Spondylolysis: The Three “Spondy” Words

-What Doctors Look For Beyond the Word “Retrolisthesis”
+What Doctors Look For Beyond the Word

-- How much slip is present?
+- How much slip is present — mild, moderate, or severe?

-- Is the disc height reduced?
+- Is the disc degenerated or reduced in height?

 - Are the facet joints arthritic or enlarged?

-- Is there lateral recess stenosis?
+- Is there central canal, foraminal, or lateral recess stenosis?

 - Is a nerve root compressed?

-- Do the symptoms match that level?
+- Do the symptoms match that level, and are there neurologic deficits?

 A neurologic deficit means a measurable nerve problem, such as weakness, loss of reflexes, or loss of feeling.
+The core judgment is whether the alignment change is actually crowding the nerves or simply sitting there as part of the aging pattern.

 How Retrolisthesis Is Usually Treated